leereilly/possession/README.md

 # Posession

 Possessive apostrophes are hard.
-Especially if their for singular nouns ending in `s` or `ez`.
+Especially if they're for singular nouns ending in `s` or `ez`.

 ```ruby
 "Chris".possession("AP", "Chris")